 Louise Brannelly has been editor of The Courier-Mail's business section for more than a decade.
 She also edits the paper's Queensland Business Monthly magazine which showcases the best business journalism in the state.
 Louise has a Bachelor of Arts degree and a Bachelor of Business degree majoring in journalism.
 She is an experienced reporter who has covered the banking, resources, retail, agriculture and small business sectors.
 She began her career at the weekly newspaper Business Queensland.
 Prior to joining The Courier-Mail, Louise was a finance reporter for Australian Associated Press.

 Christopher Fleming is a Professor and MBA Director at Griffith Business School, a founding member of the Griffith Centre for Sustainable Enterprise, a member of Griffith University’s Cities Research Centre, and a Senior Associate of MainStream Economics and Policy.
 An applied micro-economist with teaching, consulting and public policy experience, Christopher’s research and consulting interests include social and economic project/program evaluation, natural resource and environmental economics, and the economic determinants of subjective wellbeing.
 Prior to joining Griffith Business School, Christopher worked as a senior consultant for Marsden Jacob Associates and as a senior advisor for the New Zealand Ministry for the Environment.

-Stephanie has nearly 2 decades of professional expertise dealing with managing and leading people through her various career roles as an educator, business analyst, sustainability and project manager, management consultant, and now current director of Broad Aperture based in Brisbane.
-With 5 degrees under her belt, Stephanie has a passion for translating strategy to benefit industries and communities.
-As an MBA student, she spearheaded a charity project – Kinder Bleep – aimed at developing the musical interests of long-term patients at the Royal Brisbane and Women’s Hospital.
+Stephanie has two decades of professional expertise in managing and leading people through her various career roles as an educator, business analyst, sustainability and project manager, management consultant, and now current director of Broad Aperture based in Brisbane.
+With five degrees under her belt, Stephanie has a passion for translating strategy to benefit industries and communities.
 A highly experienced cultural change agent, Stephanie started her first consultancy in 2011.
-She continues to follow her passion for leading change and disrupting industries on a global scale with a new initiative in promoting the role of women in the red meat industry.
+She continues to support incumbent, legacy industries navigate discontinuous change with her work in the Australian Red Meat Industry and through her philanthropic work in the education sector.